 Gym equipment

-shows three gym-goers in a row on ellipticals
+Shows three gym-goers in a row on ellipticals

 The type of gym equipment available varies based on the fitness center’s nature and objectives.
 However, some of the most common types of equipment include the following: